-Mini project (60%): To be delivered after the course ends.
+Mini project (60%): To be delivered after the course ends (2 or 3 weeks after final exams).
 Projects can be written individually or in teams of max.
 2 students.

 Paper presentation (35%): The list of papers proposed for presentation will be distributed later.
 I am also open to paper proposals from students.
 Presentations can be made in groups (max. size of groups to be agreed upon later).